-Since the introduction of our Single Equality Scheme in 2007 the Authority has continued to move from strength to strength in this crucial area.
-We have always believed in key tangible outcomes, and the Scheme was clearly designed to unite the various areas of equalities.
-In doing so we have been able to focus our activity on reducing the impact of inequality by ensuring that the Service is both self aware and the services we provide are focused and meet the needs of all our communities, with a particular focus on the vulnerable in society.
+Since the introduction of our unified Equality Scheme in 2007 the Authority and the staff of the Service have continued to move from strength to strength in this crucial area.
+We have always believed in key tangible outcomes, and this Scheme is clearly designed to unite the various areas of equalities.
+In doing so we have been able to focus our activities on reducing the impact of inequality by ensuring that the Service is both self aware and the services we provide are focused and meet the needs of all our communities, with a particular focus on the vulnerable in society.

-In the three years of the previous scheme there have been some significant developments nationally which have helped to improved and unify the approach of the entire British Fire Service towards equalities.
-Most notably amongst these are the National Fire Service Equality and Diversity Strategy and the new FRS Equality Framework.
+In the three years of the previous scheme there have been some significant national developments which have helped to improve and unify the approach of the all UK Fire Services towards equalities.
+Most notably amongst these are the National Fire Service Equality and Diversity Strategy and the new FRS Equality Framework, both of which are very much welcomed by this Authority.

-Hereford & Worcester was amongst the first Fire Services to seek external validation of its equalities work by the IDeA, and achieved the Equality Mark for our progress against the Equality Standard for Local Government.
+We believe we are active and highly focused in the equalities arena but we don't rest on our laurels and seek external challenge to assist both our learning and improvement.
+To demonstrate our openness to external scrutiny we were one of the first Fire Services to seek external validation of its equalities work by the IDeA, and achieved the Equality Mark for our progress against the Equality Standard for Local Government.

-There are of course many challenges ahead, most notably that throughout the lifetime of this scheme the public sector will see cuts in its finances that will have a profound effect.
-This perhaps will be our greatest challenge to date - to retain our ambition and progress in achieving equality whilst absorbing the impact of changes that will significantly alter the face of public services.
+There are of course many challenges ahead; most notably throughout the lifetime of this scheme the public sector will see cuts in its finances that may have a profound effect.
+This will be our greatest challenges to date - to retain our ambition and progress in achieving equality whilst absorbing the impact of changes that will significantly alter the face of public services.
+We are nevertheless determined to forge ahead with improvements in the equalities arena for no other reason than we individually, and as an organisation, believe it to be the right thing to do.